 Laura E. Zavala, MD

 The Kaiser Permanente Community Medicine and Urban Health fellowship based in San Francisco (CMUH- San Francisco) trains Internal Medicine or Family Medicine physicians to become leaders in treating the diverse needs of multicultural urban under-served patients.

-- Work in San Francisco community clinics: including Mission Neighborhood Health Center, Clinic By the Bay and HealthRight 360 clinics.
+- Work in San Francisco community clinics: including Mission Neighborhood Health Center, Clinic By the Bay, and HealthRight 360 clinics.
 Provide care to diverse patients, including the working uninsured, the LGBTQ community, as well as patients dealing with substance use, HIV, hepatitis infection, and homelessness.

 - Teach urban healthcare to Kaiser San Francisco residents and medical students through didactics and precepting in clinic.